fablabbh/Motor/README.md

 Motivation
 ----------
-Ahh buttons.
-Ahh debouncing!
-Sometimes you really wish you could ignore all the mechanics of debouncing, reading inputs, monitoring state, and just say... `if (button.pressed())` and know that it'll only run once each time you press a button.
+Ahh Motors.
+Ahh Control!
+Sometimes you really wish you could ignore all the hassel of motor control, moving forward, moving backward, in case you wired the thing wrongly and just say... `if (button.pressed())` and know that it'll only run once each time you press a button.

 Or how about `if (button.released())`, or `button.toggled()`.
 It is such a simple concept, but in practice you need to set up timers, monitor input puts, set pullups, etc etc. On anything more than the most simple example, that can become quite a headache.